larryxiao/Gandalf/README.md

 # Gandalf has it.

-*  This package contains simple helpers.
+*  This is a package for [Atom](https://atom.io/)(the editor)
+*  Aim to provide simple helpers, for some work routines.
-*  New ideas are very welcome!
+*  Ideas and collaboration are very welcome!

 ### Helpers
 1. Insert Date: